Background pattern

 • Remove the old patch carefully.

-• Dispose of it carefully,out of sight and reach of children.
+• Dispose of it carefully, out of sight and reach of children.

 Duration of treatment

-If you think the effect of this medicationis too strong or too weak, tell your doctor or pharmacist.
+If you think the effect of this medication is too strong or too weak, tell your doctor or pharmacist.

 If you use more Buprenorphine Teva than you should

-As soon as you realize you have used more transdermal patches than you should, remove the excess patches and consult your doctor or pharmacist immediately.
+As soon as you realize you have used more transdermal patches than you should, remove the excess transdermal patches and consult your doctor or pharmacist immediately.

-If you forgot to use Buprenorphine Teva
+If you forget to use Buprenorphine Teva

-If you interrupt treatment with Buprenorphine Teva
+If you stop treatment with Buprenorphine Teva

-If you have any other questions about the use of this medication, ask your doctor or pharmacist.
+If you have any other questions about using this medication, ask your doctor or pharmacist.

-Like all medicines, this medicine may cause side effects, although not everyone will experience them.
+Like all medications, this medication can cause side effects, although not everyone will experience them.

 The following side effects have been reported: